lysoff/react-algorithm/README.md

 }
 ```

+NOTE: algorithm might be not that consequent, check result to complicate the logic

 ### AlgorithmProvider

 `react-algorithm` uses `React.Context` under the hood and all steps should be within `<AlgorithmProvider />` that we created earlier.
 Let's render provider and pass `algorithm` function as a prop: